wojciechstaszewski4/3DModeling/README.md

 1. Browse the folders to explore individual projects.
 2. Open the `.max` file in **3ds Max** to view or edit the project.
 3. Review the rendered animations or images to see the final results.
+4. Watch the `portfolio.mp4` file to see all animations compiled into a single video.